 What Is a Construction Project Manager?

-According to the Construction Management Association of America (CMAA), the construction project manager (often called a CM) is responsible for collaborating with and providing oversight to the stakeholders in the project, including the owner, the architect, the general contractor, trade contractors and subcontractors.
+According to the Construction Management Association of America (CMAA), the construction project manager (often called a CM) is responsible for collaborating with and providing oversight to the project’s stakeholders, including the owner, the architect, the general contractor, trade contractors, and subcontractors.
 The CM leads a team of building specialists — everyone from designers and architects to contractors and construction workers — through a series of tasks to bring the project to fruition.

 These tasks may include:

-- Pre-design and planning: The CM is responsible for producing a critical path framework and creating the schedule and timeline for the project.
+- Pre-design and planning: The CM is responsible for producing a critical path framework and creating the project’s schedule and timeline.

 - Resource allocation: The CM needs to plan and budget for all resources, from basic building blocks and tools to manpower.

-- Team leadership: The construction PM is the one in charge of recruiting the building and management teams and allocating tasks.
+- Team leadership: The construction PM recruits the building and management teams and allocates tasks.
 Since they are the leader, they set the tone for the project — and therefore need excellent leadership and communication skills.

-- Budget management: The CM is the go-to person for all things budget related.
-They’ll be the one setting the budget for the project and then sticking to it.
+- Budget management: The CM is the go-to person for all things budget-related.
+They’ll be the ones setting the budget for the project and then sticking to it.